maxscn/skrift/packages/tailwind/integrations/nextjs/README.md

-This is a NextJS project bootstrapped with `create-next-app@latest` that contains a Tailwind email using most of the features we provide that will be auto-built on testing to make sure this new release works properly with the latest version of NextJS when being built.
+This is a NextJS project bootstrapped with `create-next-app@latest` that contains a Tailwind document using most of the features we provide that will be auto-built on testing to make sure this new release works properly with the latest version of NextJS when being built.

 We do this testing so that things are more reliable and this couldn't be done using pnpm